michaelnny/muzero/README.md

 * `mcts.py` contains the MCTS node and UCT tree-search algorithm.
 * `pipeline.py` contains the functions to run self-play, training, and evaluation loops.
 * `util.py` contains the functions for value and reward target transform and rescaling.
+* `replay.py` contains the experience replay class.
-* `trackers.py` contains the functions to monitoring traning progress using Tensorboard.
+* `trackers.py` contains the functions to monitoring training progress using Tensorboard.

 ## Note